-We are part of the Biophysics department in the Institute for Molecules and Materials.
+We are part of the Biophysical Chemistry department within the Institute for Molecules and Materials.

 The Hansen lab studies gene expression dynamics by employing techniques at the interface of quantitative single-cell biology, cell-free biochemistry, and computational modeling.

 Our goal is to identify design principles that allow for robust outcomes in noisy crowded systems.